ewallace/Ssd1_CRACanalysis_2020/README.md

 Please address questions to Edward.Wallace@ed.ac.uk.

-Structural data is available on PDB, not here.
+Structural data is available on PDB, PDBid 7AM1.

 # Overview - The pipeline for CRAC read processing